allanLAS/Blog/README.md

 # PITCH
-This is a blog web application written in Python
+This is a blog web application written in Python.
+A user is allowed to view blog posts and comment on them.

 # Author
 Allan Lumumba